anelguel/designing-data-intensive-apps/Chapter4.md

 ### Thrift and Protocol Buffers

-Apache Thrift and Protocol Buffers are binary encoding libraries based on binary encodingl Protocol Buffers was developed at Google and Thrift for Facebook.
+Apache Thrift and Protocol Buffers are binary encoding libraries based on binary encoding.
+Protocol Buffers was developed at Google and Thrift for Facebook.
 They were both made open-source in 2007-2008.

 Both these languages come with a code generation tool that takes a schema definition and produces classes that implement the schema in various programming languages.